PaulMadhusmita/Lending_Club_Case_Study/README.md

  Complete loan data for all loans issued through the time period 2007 t0 2011.
  The data set being used has only the details of Approved Loans.
 Rejected loans are not accounted for this analysis.

-## Conclusions
-Based on deatiled analysis below are some of the attributes (but not limited to) that can help identify defaulters:
-1. Maximum defaulters are higher for applicants with home ownership as MORTGAGE or OTHER
-2. Loan amount requested for Small Business is highest and also have high defaulters followed by Credit Card & Debt Consolidation
-3. Defaulters are higher for higher interest rate accross all categories
-4. Defaulters are pretty high for funded amount between 10k to 15k and employee length 10+years
-5. Chances of defaulting is higher when the funded amount is in range of 20K to 35K and annual income is between 75k to 140k

 ## Technologies Used
 - Python Version: 3.9.7
 - Pandas Version: 1.3.4